euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 Introduction
 ------------

 Since early times optical microscopy plays an important role in biology research and medical diagnostic.
 Nowadays digital microscopy is a natural evolution of the technology that provides many enhancements on user comfort, data storage and analysis throughput.
-In comparison to binocular microscopy, a monitor display improves considerably the comfort of the user since the low light emission intensity of the specimens cause severe stress to eyes.
+First, in comparison to binocular microscopy, where the low light emission intensity of the specimens causes sever stress to the eyes, the monitor display of the digital microscopy offers greater comfort to the users.
+Second, the digitization allows to freeze and store information for short to long term storage, to compress the data, and to easily duplicate it, to protect its integrity (by checksum) and its confidentiality (by cryptography).
+On the other hand, optical microscopy implies conservation of the specimens directly at low temperature and in the dark.
 The second kind of enhancement is the benefit of the digitisation of the specimen to freeze and store information for short to long term storage.
 Most of the specimens need to be stored at low temperature and in the dark for a maximal duration.
 In comparison digital storage is able to compress and duplicate easily the information, to protect the data integrity by checksum and data confidentiality by cryptography.
-The third enhancement concerns high-content application where the automation provide a considerable scale-up of the data processing throughput and thus open the way to new researches and medical diagnostics.
+Last, the automation of a high content application provides a considerable scale-up of the data processing throughput, thus paving the way to new researches and medical diagnostics.

 We will discuss in this paper how the Python ecosystem can provide efficiently a software framework for the digital microscopy.
 Our discussion will first present the data acquisition method, then